mrmorphic/silverstripe-chronos/docs/chronos.md

 ## Timing Considerations

+* The module has no way to ensure that a recurring action has finished before initiating it again.
+It is the developer's responsibility to handle this appropriately.

 ## Security Considerations

 The daemon invokes static methods by running sake to execute Chronos/execmethod, and passes the parameters of the